-Was organization on your resolution list?
+Was organization for the new year on your resolution list?
 If it was, you might be hopelessly wondering how to make it a reality.
 We’re here for you!
 Getting and staying organized seems to be a perpetual issue for many homeschooling moms – so it’s not just you.
 Just as we get one thing figured out, something comes along to throw a wrench into our plan and we’re off track again.
 Staying organized is so helpful, and I can’t think of a better way to put some “oomph” back in our homeschool!
 Shall we?

 Follow a Daily Schedule